school-of-data/r-consortium-proposal/material/lessons/Introduction.md

 mydata.higher_educ        -0.7708179          0.7708179        -0.2176862     -0.5447494     -0.8812980          1.0000000       0.8868166
 mydata.prof_ocu           -0.5849986          0.5849986        -0.1497925     -0.4035716     -0.9095549          0.8868166       1.0000000
 ```
-You can see that there's a high negative correlation between the leave vote and the areas with a high number of residents with higher education and professional occupations.
+You can see that there's a positive correlation between the Remain vote and the areas with a high number of residents with higher education and professional occupations.
+On the contrary, there seem to be a positive correlation between the areas with a higher proportion of no educated residents and the leave vote.

+*Don't forget: Correlation DOES NOT imply causation!!

 But wait, we can understand better the data if we plot a correlation matrix.
-To do this.....
+To do that we need the package `ggcorrplot` :